QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `socketConfigExtended`

-Configure the socket extended parameters
+Configure the socket extended parameters.
 This function confgiures the socket extended parameters.

 #### Example